US hails win against Philippine alcohol barriers

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-WASHINGTON Dec 21 The United States on Wednesday said it had prevailed in a World Trade Organization dispute with the Philippines over barriers to the Southeast Asian country's alcohol market that hurt U.S. brands like Jack Daniel's.
+WASHINGTON Dec 21 The United States on Wednesday said it had prevailed in a World Trade Organization dispute with the Philippines over barriers to the Southeast Asian country's alcohol market.

 “This is an important victory for American distilled spirits producers and workers,” U.S. Trade Representative Ron Kirk said in a statement.